 On this page, enable Vagrant support in PyCharm, specify the location of the VagrantFile, and handle the list of Vagrant base boxes to use in creation of virtual boxes (instances).

 Before you start working with Vagrant, make sure that:

 Before you start working with Vagrant, make sure that the Vagrant plugin is enabled.
 The plugin is bundled with PyCharm and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences dialog Ctrl+Alt+S as described in Managing plugins.

 Note that you can create an instance folder in any location, for example, in a project root.
 When a new remote interpreter is created, this project root location will be suggested by default as the instance folder.

 A Vagrantfile is a configuration file that defines the instance (virtual machine) you need.
 The file contains the virtual IP address, port mappings, and the memory size to assign.
 The file can specify which folders are shared and which third-party software should be installed.
 According to the Vagrantfile your instance (virtual machine) is configured, provisioned against the relevant Vagrant base box, and deployed on your computer.
 A Vagrantfile is created through the

 When creation of an instance (virtual machine) is invoked either through the

 Use this field to specify the provider to be used by